 The physical coloration of the Timber Rattlesnake is quite variable throughout the species’ range.
-However, the basic pattern, dark W-shaped bands across the body on a lighter background, is fairly consistent.
+However the basic pattern, dark W-shaped bands across the body on a lighter background, is fairly consistent.
 The background color varies from yellow to brown to gray and gets darker closer to the tail.
 The tail itself is usually black, and some individuals are almost entirely that color.
 In more northern populations, individuals tend to be darker and are most often yellow or black.
 The W-shaped bands are usually outlined in a lighter color that can even be seen on the darkest of individuals.
 Sometimes a light brown line along the spine runs the length of the body, though this is a trait more common in the Canebrake.
 Neonates have the same pattern as adults but usually have a gray body color for the first year after being born.

 Timber Rattlesnakes are iconic predators of eastern North American hardwood forests.
 Timber Rattlesnakes are a symbol that Americans have always associated with strength and freedom.
 They were used as symbol of our unity during the French and Indian Wars and of our freedom during the American Revolution.
-They were prominently displayed on a flag with the words “Don’t Tread on Me.”
-Ben Franklin thought that the Timber Rattlesnake should be considered as a candidate for our national symbol.
+They were prominently display on a flag with the words “Don’t Tread on Me.”
+Benjamin Franklin thought that the Timber Rattlesnake should be considered as a candidate for our national symbol.

 They are often one of the last remaining top predators in the landscapes they inhabit and are true symbols of the last remaining wild places in Eastern North America.
 Timber Rattlesnakes feed primarily on rodents such as squirrels and mice and can play an important role in regulating their populations.

-Persecution by humans is a major threat to the species, and until the 1970s, many northeastern states paid a bounty for any killed rattlesnake.
-In most of these states, the species is now protected, but because bounty hunters were able to find gestating females more easily than any other snakes and because large numbers of snakes could be harvested at dens, the bounty effectively reduced populations to low levels in many places and possibly wiped out denning colonies.
-Despite the legal protections afforded to the species in the northeast now, intentional killing of snakes is still common practice.
+Persecution by humans is a major threat to the species, and until the 1970s, many northeastern states paid a bounty for any killed rattlesnake (Furman 2007).
+In most of these states the species is now protected, but because bounty hunters were able to find gestating females more easily than any other snakes and because large numbers of snakes could be harvested at dens, the bounty effectively reduced populations to low levels in many places and possibly wiped out denning colonies.
+Despite the legal protections afforded to the species in the northeast now, intentional killing of snakes is still a common practice.
 In the southeast, while no bounty is paid for the killing of Timber Rattlesnakes, the species is not protected and killing of the species is legal.